-Ally Bank is an internet-only bank, so many of its accounts pay higher rates of interest than brick-and-mortar banks.
-But if you want the slick digital tools and the ability to walk into a branch if you need to go, WaFd Bank should be your pick.
+Ally Bank is an online-only bank, so many of its accounts pay higher rates of interest than brick-and-mortar banks.
+But if you want slick digital tools and the ability to walk into a branch if you need to, WaFd Bank should be your pick.

 WaFd Bank vs. Bank of America

-With 4,300 retail locations and 17,000 ATMs, there’s almost always a Bank of America location nearby.
+With 4,200 retail locations, there’s almost always a Bank of America location nearby, compared to WaFd’s 230-plus branch locations.
 But better interest rates and personalized service put WaFd Bank ahead.

 WaFd Bank vs. Banner Bank